 The recreational value of catch and release fishing depends on the quantity and quality of the fish.
 While anglers who fish responsibly receive economic rewards, those who cause more mortality pay greater costs.
 Furthermore, catch-and-release fishing is also incongruous with the conservation values of fish populations and their habitats.
-Insufficient fishing sites exacerbate the problem of fish exploitation, which negatively impacts the recreational value of catch and release fishing.
+Insufficient fishing sites exacerbate fish exploitation, negatively impacting the recreational value of catch and release fishing.

 Recreational-fisheries management policies must place the interests of anglers and conservationists on an equal footing with the needs of commercial fisheries.
-Recreational fisheries are increasingly important and valuable components of national and regional fisheries, and they deserve better governance and management.
+Recreational fisheries are increasingly important and valuable components of national and regional fisheries and deserve better governance and management.
 The challenges of establishing and maintaining a sustainable recreational fisheries are significant, and there is an urgent need for policy reform to advance this important component of fishing.
-The five steps outlined below can guide policy reform and promote ecological sustainability and minimize conflict.
+The five steps below can guide policy reform, promote ecological sustainability, and minimize conflict.